 AV: Have you been involved with the Disney Faeries line, including the upcoming Tinker Bell movie?

 MK: I’ve been over there since they started making the movie, chatting with them and giving them some ideas from Tink’s point of view.
-Then, they’ve been sketching me as I’m there.
+They’ve been sketching me as I’m there.
 They’re just amazed that my legs look exactly the same as Tinker Bell’s.
 I don’t know why they’re amazed – ’cause they’re hers!

 But they’re doing a grand job.
 I think some of the animation that they’ve done is magical.
 Now, she’s a little different, no question about it.
 But I love her.
 They’re doing a great job.
 They really are.
-I’m happy to be part of it.
+I’m happy to be a part of it.

 The Peter Pan Platinum Edition DVD is now available.